CSIRT-SK/viruschecker/README.md

 The driver should respond with JSON containing some basic info about itself.
 More info about the web API can be found in the following subsection.

-Remember to open port 8080 for TCP if you wish to connect to the gateway from outside.
+Remember to open port 8080 for TCP if you wish to connect to the gateway from other computers in network.

 ###### Note

 Default port of the gateway is 8080 which is also used by driver program by default.
-If you wish to deploy the driver on the same system
+If you wish to deploy both the driver and the gateway on the same system, you should change the port of at least one component.

+It is, therefore, highly recommended to run the gateway on different virtual/physical machine than the driver.

 4 Deploy client cli application